Let’s talk about various pedals that we believe are great for your ambient guitar.

 - Time Control & Footswitch

 The largest knob located in the center of the pedal controls the “Time” or, in simpler terms, the time it takes for the delay to come into effect when a note is played.
 If the Time knob is turned towards the left, the delay will be triggered as soon something is played.
 As you turn the knob clockwise, the gap between the original signal and the echo effect increases.
-At the far left, you get a gap of about 600 milliseconds.
-The Yellow Fall has a true bypass, so the device can be activated or bypassed by pressing the footswitch.

 Being a member of Donner’s “Mini” series, the Yellow Fall is extremely tiny and portable.
 Built like a tank, the knobs are solid, and so is the footswitch.
 For musicians who aren’t tech-savvy, a unit like the Yellow Fall, with its simplicity and minimal controls, is a God send.
 A pedal that is priced so low can be worth buying just for experimentation’s sake.